havokzero/HWID_Spoofer/README.md

     cargo build --release
     ```

-3. The compiled executable can be found in the `target/release` directory:
+3. The compiled executable will be in the `target/release` directory:

     ```bash
     cd target/release
     ```

-4. Run the executable (ensure it is launched with administrator privileges):
+4. Run the executable with administrator privileges:

     ```bash
     ./HWID_Spoofer.exe